ADD-SP/ngx_waf/README.md

 ### download the source code of nginx

-If you want to add a new module to nginx, you need to recompile nginx.
+If you want to add a new nginx module, you'll need the nginx source code

 ```bash
 cd /usr/local/src